kristindong/MechaCar_Statistical_Analysis/README.md

 ![total_summary](total_summary.png)

-The current manufacturing data suggests that in total, the suspension coils meet this design specification because the variance is 62 PSIs, which is below the 100 threshold.
+The current manufacturing data suggests that totaled across all manufacturing lots, the suspension coils meet this design specification because the variance is 62 PSIs, which is below the 100 threshold.

 Summary statistics by manufacturing lots: